eduardoshanahan/fabric_boto/README.md

 # Python Fabric and Boto

-Use this to setup remote servers in EC2 and OVH.
+Use this to control remote servers in EC2 and OVH using Python.

 [Python Fabric](http://www.fabfile.org/)